Rebrand: Is it worth it?

 The post covid-19 life can also rekindle old businesses, or businesses which have been shut down by the lockdown.
 Trying to re-emerge with the lockdown bruises and scars can be hard, and actions such as having to let go of your staff or not being able to keep your promises to your customers can have a negative effect on your businesses rating, therefore a rebrand can help.
 It can help through reestablishing your business and creating a statement of ‘we learned from the past and now we’re different’, a new identity can show people that you have left your negatives in the past, and this is the time to fix them.
 Also, with the negative rating of your business, it can be a perfect way of putting your brand back up on the market and gaining some attention and positive publicity.

 In conclusion, businesses are going through a tough time right now, even more so, with some not having any work at all.
 And all we can do for now is try and prepare for when this hell is finally over.
 Now may be a good time to look back on your brand, evaluate what damages have been caused and how these can be solved, maybe even use that time to take a closer look at your brand and see if there is anything that needed refining before this pandemic, maybe in actual fact your business can do with a rebrand?
 We have had all this time off forced upon us, but we can still put it to good use.
-The lockdown will end sooner than later, and you’ll be better off coming out of it prepared, so look back, evaluate and implement, don’t let your business suffer.
+The lockdown will end sooner than later, and you’ll be better off coming out of it prepared, so look back, evaluate and implement, don’t let your business suffer get in touch.